-A report has been taken to the Council's Cabinet seeking approval for consultation on this Draft updated Appraisal document.
-Occupiers of all properties in the Conservation Area, local ward councillors, Rugeley Town Council, The Landor Society and technical consultees will receive publicity about the document, inviting comments.
-A copy will be published on the Council's website www.cannockchasedc.gov.uk/planningpolicy.
-At the end of the consultation period representations received and proposed changes to the draft in the light of those representations will be reported back to the Council's Cabinet.
-The Council will then adopt the updated Appraisal.
+A report was taken to the Council's Cabinet seeking approval for consultation on the Draft updated Appraisal document.
+Occupiers of all properties in the Conservation Area, local ward councillors, Rugeley Town Council, The Landor Society and technical consultees received publicity about the document, inviting published comments. А on the Council's website CODV was www.cannockchasedc.gov.uk/planningpolicy.
+At the end of the consultation period representations received and proposed changes to the draft in the light of those representations were reported back to the Council's Cabinet.
+The Council then adopted the updated Appraisal together with a Management Plan SPD.